fredodupoux/MyAiChat-SwiftUI/docs/presentations/Day3.md

 # Building an AI Chat App with SwiftUI
-## Day 3: Polish and Final Features
+## Day 3: Polish and Final Testing

 ---